 Your appetite will fall because the smaller pouch means you feel full after small meals.
 Your body will absorb fewer calories and nutrients.
-Your stomach will also send different signals to the brain, leading to metabolism changes that reduce appetite.
+Your stomach will also send different signals to the brain and gastrointestinal system, leading to metabolism changes that can reduce appetite.

 Gastric bypass generally results in higher weight loss than other treatments, though gastric sleeve results are close.